Do Sliding Door Benefits for Guard Booths Outweigh Swinging Door Advantages?

 Swinging doors are more common, easier to come by, and generally less expensive.
 The swinging door requires simply trimming an opening, and adding some hinges and a latch.
 Easy and cost-effective.

-A swinging door, on the other hand, requires a cavity to be built within the receiving wall, very tight tolerances for door clearance, and unique supports to allow the cavity wall to remain strong.
+A sliding door (specifically a pocket type door), on the other hand, requires a cavity to be built within the receiving wall, very tight tolerances for door clearance, and unique supports to allow the cavity wall to remain strong.
 They also require a sliding mechanism and recessed handles and locks.
 This can add a bit to the cost.
 Sliders are certainly not prohibitively costly, but they are usually a bit more than a traditional door and something you will want to ask your booth manufacturer to price for you if money is of concern.

 Let’s summarize the top benefits of sliding doors and swinging doors.